EricZinda/Perplexity/backlog.md

             - We want the set of RSTRs for the variables that have been set that outscope the quantifier
             - Could this be the same as resolving a scopal arg? where we get some kind of generator of generators
               - so we know when the outscope values have changed
+          - Deal with it like neg() does: run through every combination of scopal variables

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md